xreddr/crawlDir/README.md

 ![alt text](https://github.com/xreddr/xreddr/blob/main/images/cd_banner.png)

-# Welcome to CrawlDir
+# Welcome to Crawl_dir

 ## Version Info

-Working alpha version, some minor changes may not be tracked.

-This is a student project repo and is not open for collaberation at this time.
+This project currently has no dependences so a package has not been officially created and versioned.

 ## Install Instructions

-1. Have the latest version of python installed.
-No additonal modules are required.
+1. Python 3.9.4 or above recomended.

-2. Clone this repository or download files crawler.py and compare.py into a local directory.
+2. Clone this repository or download the crawl_dir folder and run app.py.

 ## User Instructions

-1. Run crawler.py in local directory or from py script command.

-2. Seperate directories using a forward slash '/' when searching.

-3. Saving your search will create a crawlData.json file in the local directory.

-4. Run compare.py from local directory or from py script command.
-You will get a time stamped comparison of the state of your searched directory.
+1. Run app.py from the crawl_dir directory in your CLI using the python command

+2. The app will direct you through saving and comparing your crawls.

+3. Saves are stored in an automatically created directory inside the crawl_dir folder.
+Point the crawl at crawl_dir itself to track it's saves!

+## Upcoming Features

+1. Optimization of file size for storage.
+Eliminate redundant paths in .json save files.
+Concatenate key:value pairs in comparative analysis.

+2. Better input validation and navigation.
+Cancel actions such as file saving.

+3. GUI using Kivy.
+Form inputs.
+Graphical file selecting.